-The following piece originally appeared on E-Tims, but is no longer available on that site.
-Thanks to the team behind that wonderful website for being the first to publish my stuff on Celtic, under the name Che Timvara.
+The following piece originally appeared on E-Tims, back in 2008 … this is how far ahead of this story The Bampots were.
+This was not the first story to appear about their coming demise; Paul67 at CQN and Phil were writing similar and Hugh Adam had already spilled his guts and told all.
+This article is no longer available on E-Tims but my thanks to the team behind that wonderful website for being the first to publish my stuff on Celtic, under the name Che Timvara.
 This website wouldn’t exist without guys like Mikey and Eddie.

 In 1937 two brothers in Monrovia, California, started a hot-dog stand at the airport.
 Three years later they opened a restaurant, and eight years after that they customised it with a brand new concept, which they named The Speedee Service System.
 Business took off.
 They were making money hand over fist.
 They soon added new restaurants, and before long they had a chain.

 In 1953 they began selling franchises to others.
 One of the first guys to buy one was a milk-shake salesman named Ray Kroc.
 He opened his restaurant in 1954, quickly became the senior partner in what was a rapidly growing company, and in 1961 bought the entire thing for a mere $2.7 million.

 Ray Kroc did not found the McDonald’s fast food chain; he simply made it what it became, and this is why so much of the Empire bears not only his imprint but also his name.